burnpiro/erdem.pl/content/posts/2020/2020-07-dengai/dengai.md

 - humidity
 - ndvi (those four features are referring to different points in the cities, so they are not exactly the same data)

 Because of that, we should be able to remove some of the redundant data from the input.
 Ofc, we cannot just pick one temperature randomly.
-If we look at just temperature data there is a distinguishing between ranges (min, avg, max) and even type (mean dew point or diurnal).
+If we look at just temperature data there is a distinguishment between ranges (min, avg, max) and even type (mean dew point or diurnal).

 #### Input example: